kelvinagyareyeboah/CryptoHub-Ghana/README.md

 rency tracking dApp built to keep you updated on crypto prices in real-time, st
-- Real-time ps via CoinGecko APct
+- Real-time ps via CoinGec